 by Raj N. Sureja, MD

-My partner Jenny Andrus, MD and I have been writing about the differences between chronic and acute pain and the terms used to describe the origination of pain, nociceptive and neuropathic pain.
+My partner Jenny Andrus, MD and I have been writing about the differences between acute and chronic pain and the terms used to describe the origination of pain, nociceptive and neuropathic pain.
 We are doing this to help our readers better understand pain and to provide some insight into this often complex issue.
 One other type of pain that is important to describe is “Idiopathic Pain” – pain that has no specific or determinable cause or which has multiple etiologies, meaning the causes may be biological, physiological, psychological, psycho-social or any combination of these.

 In the not too distant past, when patients complained of pain for which there was no clinical explanation, often they were written off as the pain being “all in their head”, and told to see a psychiatrist or to quit complaining and just deal with it.
 Now we know that the source of all pain originates in the brain, which interprets pain signals from nerves.
 We also understand that modern medicine cannot fully describe the complex workings of the brain or of pain mechanisms.
 With the evolution of our understanding of the sometimes unknown origins of pain, we have given it a category unto itself.